 Library: The school has a very good library which all students are encouraged to use.
 We try to instil into the pupils good library practice and ask parents for assistance with overdue books.

 Lost Property: We would appreciate all articles of clothing and belongings being named.
-Lost property is held in the Library foyer and you are welcome to come and look for clothing at any time during school hours.
+Lost property is held in the Office foyer and you are welcome to come and look for clothing at any time during school hours.
 Watches/Jewellery are held in the school office.

 Newsletter: The school newsletter is produced every Thursday.
 It is designed to keep parents informed about the school and its activities.